small business restructure rollover

 Active assets are assets that your business holds to carry out the objectives of that business entity, and they include:

-So, assets such as shareholder loans are not considered active because they aren’t used in the course of carrying on their business.
+So, assets such as shareholder loans are not considered active because they are not used in the course of conducting business.

 However, unlike other business rollover tax concessions, the ATO proposes a specific requirement that the small business restructure rollover must be considered a genuine transaction.